6 Introduction to the Command Line

 6.4 What is a terminal?

-A terminal is simply a fancy window that allows you to access the command-line interface of a computer or server (Figure 6.1).
+A terminal is simply a fancy window that allows us to access the command-line interface of a computer or server (Figure 6.3).

-The command-line itself is how you can work on the computer with just text.
+The command-line itself is how we can work on the computer with just text.

 bash (bourne again shell) is one of the most popular languages used in the terminal.